Applying for Financial Aid

 Submit Your FAFSA Application

 No matter what kind of financial aid you are applying for, your first step is to fill out the Free Application for Federal Student Aid (FAFSA) application.
-The FAFSA isn’t a type of financial aid, but rather, it is the application that allows a student to receive the BOG Fee Waiver, federal and state grants, work-study, direct loans, and in some cases, college scholarships.
+The FAFSA isn’t a type of financial aid, but rather, it is the application that allows a student to receive the California College Promise Grant, federal and state grants, work-study, direct loans, and in some cases, college scholarships.

 The FAFSA is available every year on October 1.
 This gives you the opportunity to complete the forms earlier and get a better idea of what your financial aid package will look like.
 The application will only require answers for questions that apply to you based on your economic situation.
 You will only need to complete one FAFSA application for each academic year you are in school.